A tale as old as time

 "Finally, I decided on classical studies with no real idea exactly what it was.
 I just remember the blurb and its offer to go back over essay writing, which I felt I really needed."

-Dr Johnson is a Senior Lecturer in the School of Humanities and Social Science, who is inspired by interpretations of how the ancient world collides with modernity.
+Professor Johnson is a Senior Lecturer in the School of Humanities and Social Science, who is inspired by interpretations of how the ancient world collides with modernity.

 "The myths, legends and historical events of antiquity connect us all as humans, even if it is at times a tenuous thread," said Dr Johnson.
 "These stories touch us and remind us that we are not alone – the same emotions were experienced by people eons back and we may find a deep sense of comfort in reading the works of poets such as Sappho and Catullus, and the dialogues of philosophers such as Plato, all of whom speak with such clarity and beauty about the human condition."